luiul/retoure-m/README.md

 ]
 ```

-By using the keyword `raw` to the query, it will return a plan JSON instead of a Model instance:
+By passing the parameter `raw = true` to the query, it will return an array with a JSON object instead of a Model instance:

 ```javascript
 [